maziac/dezogif/documentation/Design.md

 When a breakpoint is set the opcode at the breakpoint address is saved and instead a one byte opcode RST is added.

-So, at the RST position there is code located which jumps into the ddezogif-program and informs DeZog via UART, then waits on input from DeZog.
+So, at the RST position there is code located which jumps into the dezogif-program and informs DeZog via UART, then waits on input from DeZog.

 This is the easy part.